gomorpheus/morpheus-docs/provisioning/apps/apps.rst

 #.
 Select YAML or JSON in the top right.
 #.
 Select the Configurations to include in the Export by clicking on a Configuration.
 Selected Configurations will be highlighted.
 #.
 Select the DOWNLOAD CONFIGURATION button.
 #.
-The Blueprint Export file will be downloaded to your computer as {app_name}-config.json or {app_name}-config.yaml.
+The Blueprint Export file will be downloaded to your computer as ``{app_name}-config.json or {app_name}-config.yaml``.

 ..
-TIP:: JSON or YAML can also be Viewed, Edited, Copied, or Exported by selecting ``ACTIONS -> EDIT``on an App and clicking the RAW section in the Edit App modal.
+TIP:: JSON or YAML can also be Viewed, Edited, Copied, or Exported by selecting ``ACTIONS -> EDIT`` on an App and clicking the RAW section in the Edit App modal.

 .. image:: /images/provisioning/apps_301_3.png